 Renovation and Extension, Frequently Asked Questions

-Urban Scene Construction is licensed with the QBCC and are members of the Master Builders Association.
+Urban Scene Construction is licensed with the QBCC and are members of the Master Builders Association and the Housing Industry Association.
 We know that building can sometimes be a daunting, emotional time, but we want to make this an exciting and stress free experience, that is why we want you to know as much as possible so you can make informed decisions and get the most out of your renovation and building experience.

 Yes!, this is a very important part of any project.
 Having designers, builders, engineers and certifiers working as a team will ensure the success of your project.
 Working together at the outset will mean that any potential problems can be identified and rectified prior to commencement of your project, any budget constraints can also be assessed throughout the design and planning stage.
 Getting it right the first time gives you piece of mind and is both cost and time effective, however this generally means committing to a builder in the planning and development phase.